 How do I start to balance my life?

 Sleep.
-So many of my patients tell me they feel more energized at night especially after dinner or that night time is their best time.
-I also hear from them that they just can’t get to sleep or falling asleep is easy but they wake up in the middle of the night and are unable to get back to sleep.
-If your circadian rhythm is backwards and your cortisol is low in the morning and high at night you will feel tired in the morning and wired and awake at night.
-You can begin to change this pattern by eating your largest meal earlier in the day, and having a light dinner, stopping any screen time including the computers at 7pm and making an effort to be in bed by 10 pm, striving for at least 7-8 hours of sleep.
+I’ve heard so many patients say they have more energy at night, or that night time is their best time.
+They say that can’t get to sleep easily – or maybe that falling asleep is easy but they wake up in the middle of the night and are unable to get back to sleep.
+If this sounds like you, your circadian rhythm is likely backwards.
+When cortisol is low in the morning and high at night, you will feel tired in the morning and wired and awake at night.
+Some simple ways to change this pattern include eating your largest meal earlier in the day, and having a light dinner; stepping away from screens (including computers) by 7 pm; and making an effort to be in bed by 10 pm, striving for at least 7-8 hours of sleep.
 If you are struggling with sleep, our Sleep Support Formula can help naturally reset your sleep cycle.

 Be mindful of exercise.
-If you are already in a pattern of getting regular exercise, and feel good after the exercise, then continue your regime.
-On the other hand, if you feel wiped out after exercise, try decreasing the exercise and try not to get your heart rate over 90 until the adrenal dysfunction is resolved.
-If you are just starting to exercise, try taking a walk (preferably outside) for 15 minutes to start and then increasing to 15 minutes two times per day.
+If you have a good exercise routine going already, and you feel good when you’re finished, keep at it!
+If, on the other hand, you feel completely wiped out after exercise, try decreasing the intensity, and try not to let your heart rate get above 90 beats per minute until the adrenal dysfunction is resolved.
+If you are just starting to exercise, try starting with a 15 minute walk (preferably outside), increasing to 15 minutes two times per day.
 Exercise has been known to decrease stress, as long as it’s fun!
 But when your adrenals are already depleted, it’s not the time to overdo!

 Breathe.
 Breathing is crucial for slowing your heart rate and calming your entire body, and it doesn’t take much time or effort to breathe deeply.
-Just three or four deep breaths can do wonders to accomplish just that.
-So find time to take those deep breaths throughout the day – especially when you are stressed.
-The good news is that it takes up very little of your time and you need to breathe anyway.
+Just three or four deep breaths can go a long way, and you can do it anywhere.
+Find time to take those deep breaths throughout the day – especially when feel yourself getting stressed.
+You’re always breathing, just try to be a little more deliberate about it.
 Try to recognize those times when your body needs a break.
-Get some fresh air, take a few deep breaths, have a relaxing cup of tea and relax – even if this is for a short period of time.
+Get some fresh air, have a relaxing cup of tea, put your feet up and relax – even if only for a minute or two.
 It will do wonders.